Tabsher2/Artificial-Intelligence/openai/README.md

 I then switched it to be based off pole angle instead of cart position but it still was not quite right.
 Finally, I decided to test out constantly switching back and forth between directions until there was a problem.
 This seemed to have much better results.
 I would switch actions every iteration until the pole angle got unbalanced.
 Whatever action made the pole go out of balance, I would do the opposite action until the pole was back in balance, then I would switch back to alternating between actions.

+**Problem 3** To solve problem 3, I pulled a lot of data from the cart pole cross entropy solution.
+I used a modified reward as opposed to original as it appeared to have better results.
+Typically it took around
+300 episodes to get a good policy that would reach the goal, with an optimal policy being learned around 500 episodes.